 Research at the ARC Centre of Excellence for the History of Emotions (Europe 1100 - 1800) takes place within the following four programs:

-Program Leader: Professor Bob White
+Program Leader: Bob White

-Program Leader: Professor David Lemmings
+Program Leader: David Lemmings

 Program Leader: Professor Jane Davidson